 The Luxembourg Capital Markets Association has also issued to its members a position paper dated November 2021 on specific aspects of the Regulation.
+The paper is currently under revision and an updated version is expected still in 2024.

 Parties subject to the Regulation